mapbox/appropriate-images-react/README.md

 ##### transformUrl

-Type: `Function`.
+Type: `(originalUrl: string) => string`.
 Default: `x => x`.

 If you want to transform the URL in some way, use this function.
-One use-case is to take advantage of Webpack's augmented `require()` to get the URL *that Webpack creates* — if, for example, you're adding a hash to the end of files loaded with the file-loader.
+One use-case is to take advantage of Webpack's augmented `require()` to get the URL *that Webpack creates* — if, for example, you're adding a hash to the end of files loaded with [Webpack's file-loader](https://github.com/webpack-contrib/file-loader).

 For example: